-Trump told a group of students at the Turning Point USA student action summit in West Palm Beach, Florida, on Saturday:
+This is a repetition of what Trump told a group of students at the Turning Point USA student action summit in West Palm Beach, Florida, in December 2019:

 I never understood wind.
 I know windmills very much, I have studied it better than anybody.
 I know it is very expensive.
 They are made in China and Germany mostly, very few made here, almost none, but they are manufactured, tremendous — if you are into this — tremendous fumes and gases are spewing into the atmosphere.
 You know we have a world, right?

 So the world is tiny compared to the universe.
 So tremendous, tremendous amount of fumes and everything.
 You talk about the carbon footprint, fumes are spewing into the air, right spewing, whether it is China or Germany, is going into the air.

 A windmill will kill many bald eagles… After a certain number, they make you turn the windmill off, that is true.
 By the way, they make you turn it off.
 And yet, if you killed one, they put you in jail.
 That is OK.
 But why is it OK for these windmills to destroy the bird population?

 How are you going to win Texas when you say, we’re going to get rid of all petroleum?

 And clearly Trump, who claims to know “windmills” — which are not the same thing as wind turbines — “better than anybody,” was ignorant (or just lied) about a number of important facts.
 (And I can’t even get into the ridiculous “expensive” assertion here, as that would be an essay unto itself — suffice to say, wind is cheaper than fossil fuels.)